Affiliate links on Android Authority may earn us a commission. Learn more.

 Whenever you start dipping below the £500 mark there will inevitably be sacrifices made to keep the phone’s price down.
 The most obvious ones here are the LCD display, the lack of waterproofing (though it is IP52 rated against splashes), average battery life, and no wireless charging.
 The fact that this list is so short speaks volumes about the value you’re getting with the Motorola One Vision.

-If you can live with the large notch, the Nokia 8.1 is the Motorola One Vision’s closest rival across the board, with a slightly more impressive specs sheet and similar price in the sales, but far less overall charm.
+Moving away from Chinese rivals, if you can live with the large notch, the Nokia 8.1 is the Motorola One Vision’s closest rival across the board, with a slightly more impressive specs sheet and similar price in the sales, but far less overall charm.
 Meanwhile, if you want a handset with a jazzier design and a sharper display, the Galaxy A50 is Samsung’s best mid-range phone in years, but again has an inferior camera.